 Helpful clinic answers

-BOTOX, Fillers & Clinic FAQ
+BOTOX®, Fillers & Clinic FAQ in Lancaster, CA

 Quick answers about treatments, appointments, and care at Kat Motlagh's Health Clinics.

-Find answers about BOTOX pricing, dermal fillers, walk-in hours, insurance coverage, CareCredit financing, and which treatment is right for you — at KMHCS in Lancaster, CA. These answers are general guidance only and do not replace a medical consultation.
+Find answers about BOTOX® pricing, dermal fillers, walk-in hours, insurance coverage, CareCredit financing, and which treatment is right for you — at KMHCS in Lancaster, CA. These answers are general guidance only and do not replace a medical consultation.

 Aesthetic injections, laser treatments, medical weight loss, hormone therapy, and other medical spa services can carry risks.
 Eligibility, side effects, expected results, and alternatives should be reviewed during an in-person consultation.